cs1302uga/cs1302-ce04/README.md

 ### Checkpoint 3 Steps - Further Enhancing Your Cat

 1. Now, let's add some more functionality to the `MyCat` program.
-Change the code so that one of more command-line arguments are accepted.
+Change the code so that one or more command-line arguments are accepted.
 The expected behavor is that `MyCat` should print the files, in order, to standard output, effectively con<b>cat</b>enating the contents of the supplied files.